Daughter taxa: (blue => in age window 0-800Ma) | ||||

 Catalog entries: Globigerina

-Distinguishing features: Low trochospirally enrolled, globose test; 3-5, globular chambers in final whorl.
+This taxon: Low trochospirally enrolled, globose test; 3-5, globular chambers in final whorl.
 Aperture interiomarginal, umbilical, a high arch bordered by a thin rim-like lip or thick imperforate lip.
 Wall spinose; spines supported by spine collars which coalesce to form ridges.

 [Olsson et al. 2006]